emkguts/quokka/docs/comment_directives.md

   ]
 ```

-## Sort all maps
+## Autosort

-By default, Quokka will sort all maps in your codebase.
-This can be disabled by setting `sort_all_maps: false` in the config.
+Quokka can autosort maps and defstructs.
+To enable this feature, set `autosort: [:map, :defstruct]` in the config.
 Quokka will skip sort maps that have comments inside them, though sorting can still be forced with `# quokka:sort`.
 Finally, when `sort_all_maps` is true, a specific map can be skipped by adding `# quokka:skip-sort` on the line above the map.

 #### Examples

+When `autosort: [:map]` is enabled:
 ```elixir
 # quokka:skip-sort
 %{c: 3, b: 2, a: 1}